upnorth/ScoreBoard/README.md

 #### Placeholder exceptions

+The task doesn't specify any specific error handling, so I opted to just throwing exceptions with messages.

-This implementation relies on simply using IllegalArgumentException with a custom message for everything.
+This implementation relies on using IllegalArgumentException with a custom message.
-A nice update would be to add custom exceptions such as ScoreBoardException, MatchException and TeamException, based on the same or simply RuntimeException.
+A nice update would be to add custom exceptions such as ScoreBoardException, MatchException and TeamException, based on the same or RuntimeException.
 Then the tests could focus more on types rather than the specific messages.
-An alternative could be to create enum error codes and document those.
+An alternative could be to create enum error codes and document those, depending on the usec-case.

 #### README.md with Markdown formatting